Land Rover Extended Warranty: Cost, Coverage and Plans

 Land Rover extended warranty coverage

-These plans are designed to supplement your factory Land Rover New Vehicle Limited Warranty, which normally gives you four years/50,000 miles of bumper-to-bumper protection and four years/50,000 miles of powertrain protection.
+These plans are designed to supplement your factory Land Rover New Vehicle Limited Warranty, which normally gives you four years/50,000 miles of bumper-to-bumper protection and a six-year/unlimited mileage corrosion perforation warranty.

-However, there’s only one Land Rover Vehicle Service Protection plan option, and it offers bumper-to-bumper (aka “exclusionary”) coverage, meaning it covers the vast majority of the parts on your car with only a handful of exceptions.
-(We’ll discuss the few dozen exclusions later when we break down Land Rover’s terms and conditions.)
+The Land Rover Vehicle Service Protection plan offers bumper-to-bumper (aka “exclusionary”) coverage, meaning it covers the vast majority of the parts on your car with only a handful of exceptions.
+The company says the plan covers more than 1,500 components, including all mechanical parts in case of mechanical failure, unless they’re otherwise specifically listed as exclusions in the agreement.

-Most Land Rover and Range Rover vehicles will be eligible for a VSP plan as long as they meet the following three conditions:
+Most Land Rover and Range Rover vehicles are eligible for a VSP plan as long as they meet the following three conditions:

 • You purchased the vehicle less than a year ago, whether it’s new or used.